polymorphl/go-kv/README.md

 - `XRANGE` - Retrieve entries from a stream within a specified ID range
 - `XREAD` - Read entries from one or more streams newer than specified IDs

+### Transaction Operations
+- `MULTI` - Start a transaction block
+- `EXEC` - Execute all commands in a transaction block

 ## Architecture

 The server is built with a clean, modular architecture: